yugabyte/yugabyte-db/docs/content/latest/quick-start/create-local-cluster/macos.md

 ---
+title: Create a local YugabyteDB cluster on macOS
-title: 2.
+headerTitle: 2.
 Create a local cluster
 linkTitle: 2.
 Create a local cluster
-description: Create a local cluster
+description: Create a local cluster on macOS in less than five minutes.
 aliases:
   - /quick-start/create-local-cluster/
   - /latest/quick-start/create-local-cluster/